Inzaniak/sd-webui-ranbooru/README.md

 This is the main part of the extension.
 It gets a random set of tags from boorus pictures.
 Here's an explanation of all the parameters:
 - **Booru**: The booru to get the tags from.
 Right now Gelbooru, Rule34, Safebooru, yande.re, konachan, aibooru, danbooru and xbooru are implemented.
 You can easily add more creating a class for the booru and adding it to the booru list in the script.

+### ⚠️ Gelbooru API Credentials Required
+As of June 2025, Gelbooru requires an API key and user ID to access its API.
+When you select Gelbooru in the Ranbooru panel, you will see fields to enter your API key and user ID.
+You can optionally save these credentials securely to disk.
+If credentials are saved, the input fields will be hidden and a message will display the path to the credentials file.
+You can clear the saved credentials at any time to re-enter new ones.

+- **API Key & User ID (Gelbooru only)**: Required to use Gelbooru.
+You can obtain these from your Gelbooru account settings.
+If credentials are saved, the UI will show a status message and hide the input fields for security.

 - **Max Pages**: The maximum amount of pages to get the tags from.
 The extension will get a random page from the booru and then get the tags from one or more random pictures from that page.
 - **Post ID**: Here you can specify the ID of the post to get the tags from.
 If you leave it blank, the extension will get a random post (or more than one) from the random page.
 - **Tags to Search (Pre)**: This add the tags you define (this should be separated by commas e.g: 1girl,solo,short_hair) to the search query.
 This is useful if you want to get tags from a specific category, like "1girl" or "solo".